Colleen Hanabusa

 Before her election to the United States House of Representatives, Hanabusa was a member of the Hawaii Senate.
 She served as Senate Majority Leader before being elected Hawaii's first female President of the Senate in 2007.
-On August 24, 2011, she announced her intention to run for reelection to Congress.
+On August 24, 2011, she announced her intention to run for election to Congress.
 On December 17, 2012, after the death of U.S. Senator Daniel Inouye, it was announced that Inouye had sent a letter shortly before his death to Governor Neil Abercrombie, stating his desire that Hanabusa be appointed to the seat.
 Abercrombie decided against appointing Hanabusa and selected Lieutenant Governor Brian Schatz instead.
 Hanabusa challenged Schatz in the Democratic primary for the 2014 special election, but narrowly lost.

 In 2016, Hanabusa announced her intention to run in the 1st congressional district special election to fill the remaining term of Representative Mark Takai, who died in July 2016; she won the Democratic primary for the race on August 13.
-Hanabusa also won the election on November 8, 2016, and was sworn in on November 14.
+On November 8, 2016, Hanabusa won the special election for the remainder of Takai's term and also won election to a full term; although her seniority resumed immediately, she needed to be sworn in to perform congressional duties, and she took the oath on November 14.
 In 2017, Hanabusa announced her decision to run for the governorship of Hawaii in 2018 rather than reelection to the U.S. House of Representatives.
-She lost to incumbent Democratic Governor David Ige in the primary, and Ige was subsequently reelected to a second term.
+She lost to incumbent Democratic governor David Ige in the primary, and Ige was reelected to a second term.
 In February 2020, Hanabusa announced her campaign for Mayor of Honolulu in 2020.
 She placed third in the nonpartisan blanket primary.

 Early life and education

 A fourth-generation American of Japanese ancestry, Hanabusa grew up in Waiʻanae with her two younger brothers, her parents, and her grandparents.
 Her parents, Isao and June, owned a gas station.
 Her maternal grandfather was confined at the Honouliuli Internment Camp on Oahu during World War II.
 In 1969 she graduated from St. Andrew's Priory.
-She received a B.A. in economics and sociology in 1973 and an M.A. in sociology in 1975 from the University of Hawai'i and in 1977 received a J.D. from the University of Hawai'i's William S. Richardson School of Law.
+She received a B.A. in economics and sociology in 1973 and an M.A. in sociology in 1975 from the University of Hawaiʻi and in 1977 received a J.D. from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa.